This article is about understanding Tax in Blackpurl for both QuickBooks and Xero

 United States of America and Canada

-• QuickBooks and Xero does not allow third party (like Blackpurl) to integrate directly to any Tax General Ledgers that are the Tax defaults and already in Xero / QuickBooks
+• Both QuickBooks and Xero do not allow third parties (like Blackpurl) to integrate directly to any Tax General Ledgers / Tax defaults in Xero / QuickBooks

-• As this is the case at Activation, you would have been setup with new BP Tax Collected and BP Tax Paid General Ledger in your Accounting package
+• As this is the case at Activation, your Dealership would have been setup with new BP Tax Collected and BP Tax Paid General Ledger in your Accounting package which would that then been subsequently mapped to in your Blackpurl

 • When a Customer Order Invoice or a Vendor Invoice with tax integrates from Blackpurl to Xero / QuickBooks, the tax will show in Xero / QuickBooks as a line item instead and will point to the relevant BP Tax Collected or BP Tax Paid General Ledgers